mjhassan/ClubHouse/README.md

 # ClubHouse
 This is a project created to demonstrate several skills.
+This is a reactive functional implementation using [RxSwift](https://github.com/mjhassan/ClubHouse/tree/RxSwift).

 ## Project Specification
 | Description  | Specification  |